Elmo birthday party ideas

 Fill a fish bowl with Goldfish Crackers and see who can guess how many there are.

-This draw-string pinata (below, USA only) is ideal if you're looking for Elmo birthday party ideas for younger kids as they can take turns pulling on a string.
+This draw-string pinata (supplier 1) is ideal if you're looking for Elmo birthday party ideas for younger kids as they can take turns pulling on a string.

 As Elmo's favorite food is pizza, have them decorate their own pizzas.
 Pre-make the bases so the kid's can just have fun with the toppings.